cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/spark/README.md

 e.g. the LangChain chunker in this example, it cannot be used as a column.
 We have to convert it to a string or a struct, or not include it in the "sub-DAG" that with_columns is creating.
 2. The `@with_columns` decorator assumes that intermediate functions can be saved as columns to the dataframe.
 That's how it strings together computation.
-If this is not possible, you have to tell Hamilton to not include the function in the "sub-DAG" that with_columns is creating.
+If this is not possible, you have to tell Apache Hamilton to not include the function in the "sub-DAG" that with_columns is creating.

 ## Handling langchain's Document type